petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls.md

 ## 404 URLs

-Using the Redirection tool, you can track and manage Site requests leading to 404 errors.
-When this feature is enabled, Liferay DXP catalogs each 404 error, so you can assess the cause of the errors and quickly resolve any issues.
+Use the Redirection tool to track and manage Site requests leading to 404 errors.
+When enabled, Liferay DXP catalogs each 404 error, so you can assess and quickly resolve any issues.
 See [Using the Redirection Tool](./managing-site-urls/using-the-redirection-tool.md) for more information and available configuration options.

 ::::{grid} 2
 :gutter: 3 3 3 3